 We recommend not feeding your bearded dragon for at least the first two hours after their basking lamp comes on.
 This allows them time to bask and warm up to the right temperature before eating.
 Then, similarly, we recommend not feeding them within the last two hours of the day for the same reason.
 That is to say, if the basking lights are due to switch off at 7pm, we would recommend the last time that your bearded dragon is allowed to eat should be 5pm.
 This is particularly true of live insects.

-6 Signs And Symptoms Of Bearded Dragon Impaction
+6 Signs And Symptoms Of Bearded Dragon Constipation and Impaction

 Some of the signs and symptoms of bearded dragon impaction can mean other things are going on too.
 With this in mind you’ll have to consider the context of these signs and symptoms as a group rather than individually.
 The following list though will give you an indication;

 Your Bearded Dragon has not pooped for some time.
 This varies from dragon to dragon but if you feel that it has been longer than usual (by at least a day or two) since your bearded dragon last pooped then it could be that they are impacted.
 Taken in isolation though this is an unreliable indicator – use the other indicators below to form a more accurate diagnosis.